aphyr/ustate/README.markdown

 Future directions
 =====

+Several people have mentioned wanting to query historical states; to replay the events in ustate over time.
+There are some difficulties here; notably that compressing hundreds of millions of states can make it a little tricky to query states over the entire dataset.
+If we restrict ourselves to specific time ranges, storing sequential states as protocol buffers compressed with snappy could work, especially if only *state* changes are written.
+Storing only state deltas might work as well.

 It'd be interesting to subscribe to states matching a query and receive states pushed to you as soon as they change.

 Should be easy to add a UDP acceptor for states as well.
 Have to figure out eventmachine with multiple backends.